hphelion/documentation/moonshot/install.beforeyouinstall.md

 * <b>IPMI Network</b>: Utilized for communication between the Baremetal host and the Moonshot Chassis Manager.
 This includes chassis and cartridge discovery, power control of cartridges and nodes, and monitoring of the health of the Moonshot systems.

-* <b>Public Network</b>: Provides public access to the HP Cloud OS for Moonshot Administration Dashboard and external access to the Internet for the Admin node and Controller node.
+* <b>Public Network</b>: Provides public access to the HP Helion Cloud OS for Moonshot Administration Dashboard and external access to the Internet for the Admin node and Controller node.

 <b>Notes</b>: